5 Estimate Terms and Conditions for Your Small Business

 A disclaimer can be legally binding as long as it’s part of a document that can be considered a contract.
 Contracts are legal documents.

 A contract must:

 - Include obligations

 Obligations are the responsibilities of each party.
-For example, a supplier might provide graphic design services and the client provides payment in return.
+For example, a service provider or supplier might provide graphic design services, and the client provides payment in return.

 Bids and other pricing documents that include a disclaimer and the above elements of a contract can be considered legally binding.